 Asbury Theological Seminary Welcomes New Trustees

-Asbury Theological Seminary welcomed three new members to the Board of Trustees at their recent meeting in Orlando.
-New trustees are Scott Lees, Prabhu Singh and Andy Hurst.
+Asbury Theological Seminary welcomes three new members to the Board of Trustees, including Dr. Cynthia James, Rev. Kyle Ray and Rev. Charles Savage.
 The Board of Trustees serves Asbury Seminary by helping to shape and oversee its overarching policies.

-“We are delighted to welcome these new members to the Board of Trustees,” Dr. Timothy Tennent, President of Asbury Seminary, said.
+“We are delighted to welcome these new members to the Board of Trustees,” Dr. Timothy C. Tennent, President of Asbury Seminary, said.
 “These new members will help to guide the direction of the Seminary as we continue to meet the goals in our 2023 strategic plan.
-We pray God’s wisdom and blessing on them as they assume this new roles and responsibilities.”
+We pray God’s wisdom and blessing on them as they assume this new role and responsibility.”

 Dr. Cynthia Rembert James joined the pastoral staff of The Potter’s House in Dallas, Texas as Director of Christian Education in 2012.
 Her career includes several graduate professor appointments and over 30 years as a Senior Pastor.
 Prior to relocating to Texas, Bishop James was appointed to a national position providing support to over 2,000 congregations in the areas of leadership development and congregational health.
 Her primary interests are spiritual formation and serving as a thought leader in socio-political areas.
 She has been married to Alvin James for 51 years and together they enjoy the successes of their three adult children.